|Duration:||8 days (incl. travel), 6 days on the snow|

 The first two nights and the final night will be in basic comfortable cabins.
-The remainder of the nights will be spent in remote huts.
-These huts vary in their level of comfort, all are shared accommodation/dorms.
+The remainder of the nights are spent in remote huts or tents.
+The huts vary in their level of comfort, all are shared accommodation/dorms.
 There may be other people using the huts.
-We’ll cook communally as a group each evening.
+Camping is also a possibility.
+We cook communally as a group each evening.

 We will provide you with all the specialist equipment as follows:

 We’ll provide you with a full kit list.
 All participants receive a 15% discount on purchases in our store in advance of departure.